-The chickenpox vaccine became available in the United States in 1995.
-Immunization with the varicella vaccine (or chickenpox vaccine)—now recommended in the United States for all children between 18 months and adolescence—can protect people from getting chickenpox.
+The varicella or chickenpox vaccine—now recommended in the U.S. for all children between 18 months and adolescence—can protect people from getting chickenpox.
 People who have been vaccinated against chickenpox are probably less likely to get shingles because the weak, “attenuated” strain of virus used in the chickenpox vaccine is less likely to survive in the body over decades.

 Sometimes, particularly in older people, shingles pain persists long after the rash has healed.
-This is postherpetic neuralgia, defined as pain lasting three months after onset of the rash.
-Pain can be mild or severe—the most severe cases can lead to insomnia, weight loss, depression, and disability.
+This postherpetic neuralgia, defined as pain lasting three months after onset of the rash, can be mild or severe—the most severe cases can lead to insomnia, weight loss, depression, and disability.
 There may be other sensations, such as tingling, coldness, or loss of feeling.
-About 20 percent of people age 70 or greater who develop shingles may have long-lasting pain.
 Postherpetic neuralgia is not directly life-threatening and may get better over time.
+Treatment may include:

-Complications of zoster are more frequent in people with lesions in or around the eyes, forehead, and nose (ophthalmic shingles), or around the ear and on the face (herpes zoster oticus or Ramsay-Hunt syndrome).
-People with shingles in or near the eye should see an ophthalmologist immediately, as they can suffer painful eye infections and, in some cases, temporary or permanent vision loss.
-Symptoms can include redness and swelling involving just the white of the eye (sclera), the clear front of the eye (cornea), or internal parts of the eye.
-If the cornea is involved, treatment to avert permanent scarring is important to preventing lasting vision loss.
-The disease can cause damage to or death of the nerve cells that react to light (called acute retinal necrosis).
+Complications of shingles are more frequent in people with lesions in or around the eyes, forehead, and nose (ophthalmic shingles), or around the ear and on the face (herpes zoster oticus or Ramsay-Hunt syndrome).
+People with shingles in or near the eye should see an ophthalmologist immediately, as painful eye infections can occur and, in some cases, cause temporary or permanent vision loss.
+Symptoms can include redness and swelling involving:

 In rare cases, shingles can spread into the brain or spinal cord and cause serious complications such as stroke or meningitis (an infection of the membranes outside the brain and spinal cord).